 Heavypen.com was my first website.
 I launched it in 1997.
-The pic on the right is as the site looked around that time.
+The pic on the right is as the site looked around at that time.
 Actually, this was the second design version, aided by some early Microsoft HTML design helpers.
-The first version was hard-coded from scratch with Notepad using HTML Reference and HTML Advanced Reference manuals written and published by James Armstrong based in Seattle, WA.
-The original version is lost forever – but here are the versions that the Wayback Machine captured.
+The first version was hard-coded from scratch with Notepad using HTML Reference and HTML Advanced Reference manuals that were written and published by James Armstrong based in Seattle, WA.
+The original version is lost forever – but you can see various iterations of the site through the Wayback Machine.

 Long story – hard coding was an enormous pain in the butt.
-The version in the image above was created using Microsoft Publisher using the built-in website conversion tool which was another kind of pain.
-Many other iterations of the site have come and gone.
-I used DreamWeaver for a while – learned about REAL code bloat.
-It was time for another serious makeover.
-I got WordPress, prettied up a template, and now it’s 6am and I’ve finally worked out the bugs.
-I love how WordPress works – makes the whole deal about content management system a boat load easier to deal with.
-But I’m done for now.
+The version in the image above was created using Microsoft Publisher using the built-in website conversion process, which was another kind of pain.
+I used DreamWeaver for a while – and learned about REAL code bloat.
+I eventually discovered Noah Grey and his Greymatter blogging software (a precursor of WordPress).
+Eventually, Greymatter evolved into WordPress, with prettied templates and much better media handling.

 Through all that experimentation, I learned several valuable lessons about the ‘all-important’ page presentation, navigation, and overall site design.
 I can’t say that I practice all the ‘best practices’ on my own website.
 Heavypen is a bit of a laboratory: I test ideas here.
 I frequently break software and crash this site with new templates, plugins, and widgets.

 Which brings me to WHY we have websites in the first place.
 For me, it started as part of a learning curve.
 Back in the late 90s, we had some pretty lofty ideas about what the Internet would do for us.
 It took almost 10 years for people to figure out how it would work.